johnna123/pqlearn/README.md

 # Q-Learn
-Simple Q-Learn implementation
+Simple Q-Learning algorithm implementation for Python 3.5

+Usage:
-This is a private project, even if you manage to see it, i don't give any kind of permision over it :C
+This is only a sample proyect but if you find it useful you are free to use it (see LICENSE file)

+Example in snake_train.py

+Use at your own risk

+Need help?
+ Me too